 On August 8, 2022, District Nos.
 1-4 entered into that certain Cost Sharing Intergovernmental Agreement, effective July 14, 2022 (Cost Sharing IGA).
 Thereunder, District Nos.
 1-4 identified the District Shared Improvements (as defined therein), the allocation of costs thereof among District Nos.
 1-4, and established the process by which the District Shared Improvements will be designed and constructed.
 The Cost Sharing IGA also established a process for reallocating and repaying costs related to the Initial Shared Improvements (as defined therein) that were paid for by certain of the District Nos.
 2/3 Bonds (as defined therein).
-Lastly, the Cost Sharing IGA established that generally, unless District Nos.
-1-4 agree otherwise in writing, District No. 1 is to construct certain improvements and receive reimbursement from District Nos.
-2-4 pursuant to the established cost allocation structure.
+In addition, the Cost Sharing IGA notes that any future Shared Improvement Costs shall be paid for by each applicable District.
+If the District has insufficient funds to pay the same, then such applicable District shall be solely responsible for repayment of such amount to the Developer and no other District shall have any obligation to pay the same to the Developer.